mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 Lead Author
    Typically the person who initiates and leads the production of the written work.
 This is usually one person and they are responsible for the official submission of the manuscript somewhere.
+This is most often the person that did most of the physical and intellectual labor for the content of the written work, but need not be.

 Customs
 =======